palantir/gradle-jacoco-coverage/README.md

         }
     }

-    apply plugin: 'jacoco-full-report'  // Automatically applies the 'jacoco' plugin to this project.
+    apply plugin: 'com.palantir.jacoco-full-report'  // Automatically applies the 'jacoco' plugin to this project.

 Subsequent `./gradle test jacocoFullReport` runs will generate a test report in `build/reports/jacoco/jacocoFullReport/` that evaluates the coverage yielded by all subprojects combined.
 (Note that generally Jacoco reports are only generated